DecSloan/Movie_Recomendation/README.md

     into space to a planet where the Hulk can live in peace.
 Unfortunately, Hulk lands on the lanet Sakaar where he is sold into slavery nd trained as a gladiator."""

+    # Dictionary containing a set of 10 movies and their matching synopsis'
     movies = {
         "MovieA" : "When Hiccup discovers Toothless isn't the only Night Fury, he must seek 'The Hidden World', a secret Dragon Utopia before a hired tyrant named Grimmel finds it first.",